jvenezia/tinderbot/README.md

 ## Description

+**Tinderbot is still under heavy development...**

+Tinderbot is a ruby wrapper for the Tinder API.

+It also contains a bot which automatically like recommended people.

-Use tinder in command line.
+It can be used in ruby, or in command line.

 ## Contributing